-- a) Remove cushion security straps from the vinyl strap holders located on the back of the seat back cushions. - b) Remove seat back cushions and seat bottom cushions from the rear seat frames.
-Place cushions on a workbench with underside facing up. - c) Carefully peel open the velcro hook and loop and remove the OEM foam from each cushion.
+- a) Remove security straps from fastener on bottom of seat pan. - b) Remove cushion security straps from the vinyl strap holders located on the back of the seat back cushions. - c) Remove seat back cushions and seat bottom cushions from the rear seat frames.
+Place cushions on a clean workbench with underside facing up.
+Remove the headrest. - d) Carefully peel open the velcro hook and loop.
+Remove the cushion cover from the OEM foam.

-8. REMOVAL AND REPLACEMENT (continued)

-B. REPLACEMENT

-- 1) FWD SEAT COVER (Refer to Figure 2) - a) Open out seat cover on a flat surface. - b) Align inside of cover with a plastic sheet, enough to cover the velcro. - c) Place OEM cushion into cover and once fitted into place, quickly remove the plastic sheet.
-Press velcro hook and loop until secure. - c) Reposition seat cushion onto forward seat frame and secure using velcro hook and loop and snaps. - 2) REAR BACK AND BOTTOM SEAT COVERS (Refer to Figure 4)
+- 8. REMOVAL AND REPLACEMENT (continued) - B. REPLACEMENT - 1) FWD SEAT COVER (Refer to Figures 2 or 9) - a) Open out seat cover on a flat surface. - b) Align inside of cover with a plastic sheet, enough to cover the velcro. - c) Place OEM cushion into cover and once fitted into place, quickly remove the plastic sheet.
+Press velcro hook and loop until secure. - d) Reposition seat cushion onto forward seat frame and secure using velcro hook and loop and snaps. - 2) REAR BACK AND BOTTOM SEAT COVERS (Refer to Figures 4 and 6)